lanainland/lanainland.github.io/_photography/bugs.md

 category: nature
 ---

-Ladybugs and other creatures living their best life.
+Ladybugs and other creatures living their best life in the French countryside.

 ![ladybug mimosa](./assets/img/photography/nature/bugs/ladybug_mimosa.jpg){: width="80%"}